tiagohm/nebulosa.ts/README.md

 minus(m, n) // Subtract two matrices
 mul(m, n) // Multiply two matrices
-mulVec(m, v) // Multiply the matrix by a vector
+mulVec(m, v) // Multiply the matrix by a vector mulTransposeVec(m, v) // Multiply the transpose of the matrix by a vector
 ```

 ### Time